whitaker-io/machine/docs/08_Plugins.md

 func Load(*machine.PluginDefinition) (interface{}, error)
 ```

-This method takes a *`machine`.`PluginDefinition` and uses that information to create what is referred to as a Vertex Type.
+This method takes a *`machine`.`PluginDefinition` and uses that information to create a Vertex Type.
 The possible Vertex Types are as follows:

 ```golang
   machine.Subscription